Biocatalysis as a Tool for the Synthetic Chemist

 The course fee includes:

-• Link to watch all five live sessions
+• Link to watch all four live sessions

 • Electronic version of the course manual*